chylaa/can-isotp/README.md

 GNU compilers for Win32 platform needs [pthreads](https://en.wikipedia.org/wiki/Pthreads) support (see `std::this_thread::slepp_for` in `isotp.cpp`).
 Use appropriate version (out of the box since `GCC 13`?) or check out [mingw-std-threads](https://github.com/meganz/mingw-std-threads).

-When using modern Visual Studio C/C++ packet, build-in `MSVC` should provide it by default.
+When using modern Visual Studio C/C++ Windows packet, build-in `MSVC` should provide it by default.

 ---